Lloyd Smith

 4 - Get access to your free credit report and check your credit score

-When you check your credit score, a soft enquiry is generated which does not affect your credit score.
+When you check your credit score, a soft enquiry is generated which does not affect your credit score and report.
 In fact, it is a good practice to check your score every 2-3 months.
 In case your credit score has been declining over the last few months, you can preemptively adopt credit repair strategies to improve it before it decreases any further.

 Here are some factors that can turn can immediately turn your good credit score into a bad credit score: